scribe-analytics/scribe-analytics/README.md

    selector).
- * **Forms** &mdash; All form interaction, including form abandonment and form submission, is captured, including details on all form fields that are not marked as passwords.
+ * **Forms** &mdash; All form interaction, including form abandonment and form submission, is captured, including details on all form fields that are not marked as passwords and which have not turned off auto-complete (via the *autocomplete* property).
 Forms interaction inside iframes will not be captured.
  * **Redirects** &mdash; Scribe will attempt to capture JavaScript redirects, but if the user is redirected to another site, and never returns, the redirect may not be captured.